 Third, we carried out a major survey of the issues faced by a large sample of people with ASD in Scotland and of the services used by them and required by them.

 On the basis of all evidence gathered, an economic analysis of the costs of autism in Scotland and of how that relates to different segments of the ASD population has been prepared, as a basis for informing priorities for intervention and service provision.

 In Glasgow, at the University of Strathclyde: Professor Tommy MacKay, Professor Jim Boyle and Michael Connolly.

 In London, at London School of Economics: Professor Martin Knapp, Valentina Iemmi and Amritpal Rehill.

 An overview of the aims, rationale and structure of the microsegmentation study was provided in a special issue of Good Autism Practice in 2013.
-The study is now complete and the draft report was presented to the Scottish Government in May 2017.
-The final report is due for publication shortly.
+The study was published by the Scottish Government in March 2018, and the full report, The Microsegmentation of the Autism Spectrum, is available.